tienvv1234/nextjsCompletedGuide/README.md

 postcss is tool for transforming css with javascript

 css --> postcss --> parse --> tailwindcss --> plug in2 --> plug in 3 --> stringify --> css

+### Understand _app
+- this the entry point for all the pages, and recieve 2 arguments are Component, pageProps, component is pages pageProds is getStaticProps function or getInitialProps = async (appContext: AppProps) => {
+home page  = app + index